DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-10-ect-teaching-challenge.md

 Ms Silva can set up independent practice consistently, in a way that develops routines over time.
 This is likely to contribute to pupil success, helping pupils to value practice.
 So, Ms Silva should consider how she will consistently:

 - Set clear behavioural and task expectations: This means outlining the behaviours she expects to see during independent practice: ”I should see everyone focusing on their own work silently”, and the task and support she expects pupils to use: ”I want you to complete this exercise on the worksheet, without looking at the work we did last week” (Coe et al., 2014).
 - Check for understanding: When introducing the independent practice tasks, teachers should ask specific, task-focused questions to get a clear sense of whether pupils have understood instructions (Rosenshine, 2012).
-Ms Silva should avoid questions like: “do we all understand this?”, where pupils’ default answer is ”yes”, even if they may not understand, or social pressure prevents them admitting to gaps in understanding (Rosenshine, 2012).
+Ms Silva should avoid questions like: “do we all understand this?”, where pupils' default answer is ”yes”, even if they may not understand, or social pressure prevents them admitting to gaps in understanding (Rosenshine, 2012).
 - Circulate: Checking pupils are following instructions and holding them to account is distinct from supporting with work (Lemov, 2015).
 Research suggests that as teachers circulate, they should check in with individual pupils for no more than around 30 seconds (Rosenshine, 2012).
 Longer contacts could disrupt pupil independence by suggesting that teacher support is available.

 If Ms Silva is finding many questions arise during independent practice, it might be that pupils are not ready or that they do not understand her expectations.
 She might consider stopping practice, checking that enough support is in place and that pupils have understood her expectations.